nadinepco/image-classifier/README.md

 # image-classifier
 This project's goal is to build an Artificial Neural Network that recognizes objects that you hold into the webcam.

+The trained images here are:
+- bottles
+- cup
+- spectacle
+- shoes